 and taken to the next stage (editing and installation).

 More details: Weekend workshops are both Saturday and Sunday 10am-5pm.
 Lunch will be provided.
-The Jan.
-24/25 workshop may be hybrid: one day in person; the other via Zoom, depending on weather.

 Workshop registration: